SHU-red/GopherLetics/README.md

 See [CHANGELOG.md](https://github.com/SHU-red/GopherLetics/blob/main/CHANGELOG.md)

 ## Gui/Usage
+#TODO Image

+#TODO Rough description how to use

 ## Contribute
 Feel free to contribute, but keep in mind you are talking to a person which has never learned how to maintain a clean repository